 CBE allows the nurse to specify exceptions to normal nursing assessments efficiently without documenting the normal assessment data and reducing the amount of narrative writing in patient documentation.
-If the patient's condition matches the predetermined criteria for a given organ system, the nurse checks the "normal" or "meets the standard" box.
-If the patient's condition deviates from the normal assessment, the nurse specifies abnormal findings and does not check the "normal" box.
+The emphasis is on recording abnormal findings and trends in clinical care.
+It is a shorthand method for documenting based on defined standards for normal nursing assessments and interventions.
+CBE simply involves completing a flow sheet that incorporates these standards, thus minimizing the need for lengthy narrative notes.
 Increasing pain would not be expected and would be outside the "normal" or "expected."